kanitsharma/pokemonads/packages/adts/readme.md

 ### Do notation (function)

-Do notation provides easy way to glue together multiple monadic values in sequence
+Do notation provides easy way to glue together multiple monadic values in sequence.
+Though do notation can be used for synchronous Futures like `Future.of(100)`, in order to use async Futures pokemonads provide AsyncDO

 ```javascript
 import { Do } from '@pokemonads/adts'